 “Atheists, now they’re coming for your children!“

-Of course, this kind of headline would be entirely justified in this case, if only because they want to preach their inane religion in public schools (as though they don’t already under the guise of science).
+Of course, this kind of headline would be entirely justified in this case, if only because they want to preach their inane religion in public schools (as though they don’t already under the guise of science and secular humanism which possesses the entire public ed system in the West).
 These people are fanatically against teaching any kind of religion in schools and even having any kind of religious symbol displayed in any public place, yet here they come!
-They now want indoctrinate kids in schools into their religion, all while claiming kids are naturally atheistic!!
+They now want to indoctrinate kids in schools into their religion, all while claiming kids are naturally atheistic!!
+Can you say HYPOCRITES!

 Now here I will quote Dr Michael V. Antony, a Senior Lecturer in the Department of Philosophy at the University of Haifa, Israel.
 Dr. Antony addressed this “lack of belief” argument thus (my bold):